maxcurzi/tplay/README.md

 The following dependencies are also required:

 [OpenCV 4](https://github.com/twistedfall/opencv-rust#getting-opencv), [LLVM](https://github.com/llvm/llvm-project/releases/tag/llvmorg-16.0.0), [MPV](https://mpv.io/installation/), [ffmpeg](https://ffmpeg.org/download.html)
+They are  simply installed on linux with your package manager.
+See [below](#prerequisites-installation-on-linux) for more details.

- Optional dependency for YouTube support: [yt-dlp](https://github.com/yt-dlp/yt-dlp/wiki/installation)
+ Optional dependency for YouTube playback support: [yt-dlp](https://github.com/yt-dlp/yt-dlp/wiki/installation)

 ## Prerequisites Installation on Linux
 If you're on Linux, you can install all dependencies with your package manager.
 For example, on Ubuntu: